Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Introduction

-The vector field (VF)-based approaches are naturally advantageous in addressing the nonholonomic motion constraint, because a desirable VF specifies the reference orientation of the nonholonomic robot by assigning a vector to each point in the workspace.
-One way to generate the VF for nonholonomic robot navigation is the artificial potential field (APF) \cite{tanner2003nonholonomic,pathak2005integrated,masoud2009harmonic}.
-However, APF method involves calculating the gradient of potential functions and often suffers from local minima, probably leading to deadlock in robot's motions.
-To deal with this problem, Lindemann \textit{et al.} utilize cell decomposition approach to design a non-gradient VF for each polygonal cell and achieve convergence to the target position \cite{lindemann2006real,lindemann2007smooth,lindemann2009simple}.
-Inspired by the dipole-like VF, Panagou \textit{et al.} derive feedback control laws to stabilize a nonholonomic robot \cite{panagou2010dipole}, and coordinate the motion of multiple unicycles \cite{Panagou2017Distributed}.
-He \textit{et al.} \cite{he2025novel} further generalize the dipole-like VF to 3D motion planning and propose tracking control laws, guiding multiple nonholonomic robots to their target positions with specific heading direction.
-To address the issues of potential singularity commonly encountered in VFs, singularity-free VFs and control laws for fixed-wing UAVs are proposed to achieve path-following and motion coordination in \cite{yao2021singularity,yao2023guiding}.
+Unlike the preceding open-loop methods, the vector field (VF)-based approaches specify the desired orientation based on the nonholonomic robot's position by assigning a vector to each point in the workspace.
+One classic way to generate VFs is by calculating the gradient of potential functions, known as the artificial potential field (APF) \cite{tanner2003nonholonomic,pathak2005integrated,masoud2009harmonic}.
+However, this method is prone to local minima, which possibly leads to deadlock.
+To address this problem, Lindemann \textit{et al.} utilize cell decomposition approach to design a non-gradient VF for each polygonal cell and achieve convergence to the target position \cite{lindemann2006real,lindemann2007smooth,lindemann2009simple}.
+With dipole-like VF for guidance, Panagou \textit{et al.} further derive the tracking control laws for the VF to stabilize a nonholonomic robot \cite{panagou2010dipole}, and coordinate the motion of multiple unicycles \cite{Panagou2017Distributed}.
+He \textit{et al.} \cite{he2025novel} generalize dipole-like VF to 3D motion planning, guiding multiple nonholonomic robots to their target positions with a specific heading direction except for a singular set of zero measures.
+To address the issues that arise from the singularity of VFs, singularity-free VFs and control laws for fixed-wing UAVs are proposed to achieve path following and motion coordination in \cite{yao2021singularity,yao2023guiding}.

+Although the above VFs naturally address the nonholonomic constraint, few existing works incorporate the curvature constraint into the VF-based motion planning.
+The challenges in addressing both the nonholonomic and curvature constraints lie in at least two aspects.
+On the one hand, designing a curvature-constrained vector field (CVF) is far from trivial, particularly for the simultaneous position and orientation planning problem as discussed in \cite{he2024simultaneous}.